rohorner/vpn-terraform/README.md

 $ export AWS_SECRET_KEY=[your 40-character AWS secret key]
 ```
 ### Set up your GCP credentials
+If you haven't already, download your GCP credentials JSON file:

+In the GCP Console, select the "IAM & Admin" menu item, then "Service Accounts".
+To the right of the service account that you wish to use, pull down the options
+menu and select "Create Key".
+Select "JSON" as the Key Type and hit "CREATE".
+GCP will
+create the file and automatically download it to your computer.

+Store the downloaded file as `~/gce/account.json`.

 ## Building the AWS to GCP VPN connection